adrian-salajan/dimages/docs/README.md

 [threshold]:https://github.com/adrian-salajan/dimages/blob/master/png/functor/threshold.png?raw=true
 [ignore]:https://github.com/adrian-salajan/dimages/blob/master/png/functor/ignoreInputReplaceGreen.png?raw=true

-A functor is composed of 2 things
+A functor is composed of 1 thing

-1. A context/wrapper over a generic value A. In scala the context is a one-argument type constructor `F[A]`
-2. A map function that takes another function `f: A => B` as argument, which is applied on the `A` value inside the context Map will give back a `F[B]`.
+1. A map function that takes another function `f: A => B` as argument, which is applied on the `A` value inside a `F[A]` context.
+Map will give back a `F[B]`.
 This allows transformation of the value in the context, while leaving the context untouched.
 Of course, map needs to apply `f` on some `F[A]`, so it has this argument as well:
 `def map(a: F[A], f: A => B): F[B]`